lhasmi/ft_transcendance/README.md

 pip3 install django_otp
 pip3 install djangorestframework-simplejwt

+# on macOS, you need to install the certificates using the Install Certificates.command that comes with Python:
+    Find the Install Certificates.command File:

+    Here's how you can find it:
+        Open Finder.
+        Go to the Applications folder.
+        Look for the Python folder (e.g., Python 3.8 if you have Python 3.8 installed).
+        Inside the Python folder, you should find the Install Certificates.command file.

+    Run the Install Certificates.command File:
+        Double-click the Install Certificates.command file.
+        A terminal window should open, and the command will run automatically to install the necessary SSL certificates.
+# Install OpenSSL using Homebrew: first verify if you have it by "openssl --version"
+brew install openssl

+# Link the installed OpenSSL:
+brew link openssl --force

+there is a space at the end of the email password in .env ! be aware of it!
 ### For https on developpment server
 pip3 install django-extensions
 # generate a certificate ( has to be dynamically generated in docker, prob: it is interactive )